Whitworth, Lancashire

 Whitworth is a town and civil parish in Rossendale, Lancashire, England, amongst the foothills of the Pennines between Bacup, to the north, and Rochdale, to the south.
 It had a population of 7,500 at the 2011 Census.

 Whitworth spans the Whitworth Valley, a 7 sqmi area consisting of Healey, Broadley, Whitworth, Facit and Shawforth, linked by the A671 road.
 Several smaller hamlets are now part of Whitworth, such as Cowm Top, which was removed to make way for Cowm Reservoir.

 Whitworth is twinned with Kandel, Germany.

 History

 Early history

 The early history of Whitworth is unclear; exact dates are difficult to pin down.
 At the very earliest period, Whitworth was at the edge of the famed and extensive Forest of Rossendale, which covered 22000 acre and reached a point somewhere near Bacup.
 Flint arrows, stone hammers and spearheads found in the area point to the existence of Mesolithic man who roamed the bleak open moors.
 Whitworth has a substantial history, notably the Whitworth Doctors who occupied Whitworth House, a property still in existence in Whitworth Square.

 In those early years, Whitworth came within the ancient parish of Rochdale which, although vast, was itself a part of the hundred of Salford, one of the main divisions into which the historic county boundaries of Lancashire were divided during Norman times.
 The Abbot of Whalley Abbey held much of the land in this area.
-Saxton's Map of Lancashire of 1577 does mark Whitworth, setting it between neat pyramid-like hills on either hand.